PE

 De Bohun Competitive Sport

 We have a robust system ensuring children get the opportunity to engage in competitive sport.
-Currently we have squads for Football, Netball, Tag Rugby and Athletics (although this list is continually increasing!).
+Currently we have squads for Football and Netball.
 We compete against local teams for friendly matches and also through a comprehensive league structure.
+We have also introduced opportunities for our dancers to perform dances that are choreographed and rehearsed during our dance club at the Millfield Theatre.

 The Importance of Your Child’s Physical Education